Dynamics, data and reconstruction: Appendix

 \begin{lemma} Consider the arrangement of \eqref{eqn:dpp3k}.
 Then

 \end{lemma}

+This construction is known as the \emph{pointwise} definition of Kan extensions.
 The colimit and limit in \eqref{eqn:Kan_pointwise} are along slices of the object $d$ along $K$.
-This construction is known as the \emph{pointwise} definition of Kan extensions.
 Note that each slice, left or right, can be interpreted as a constraint on the objects of $K$.
 The act of finding limits or colimits is analogous to finding the minimum or maximum under this constraint.
-Many constructions in mathematics which are analogous to constrained optimizations, can be succinctly expressed in the language of Kan extensions.
-This finishes a short review of Kan extensions and adjoints.
-This leads us to the final section on Reconstruction.